Calls from United Merchant Asset Recovery?

 It is always wise to refrain from speaking too much when a debt collector calls, to avoid divulging information that can put you in a bad place.
 When debt collectors call, do not panic, instead, listen to what they have to say and confirm if the debt is actually yours.
 Avoid giving them personal financial information like your monthly income and where you work.
 It is advisable to refrain from giving a debt collector any details you wouldn’t give to a stranger.

 If United Merchant Asset Recovery begins to threaten you over the phone, trying to get information from you, that is United Merchant Asset Recovery phone harassment and you should politely tell them to send you debt validation in writing.
+Consider contacting an attorney before any legal action or wage garnishment occurs.
 Information like your email address, employer’s number, credit card number, and friends and family’s addresses should also not be given to debt collectors.

 What is the FDCPA?